Protected Areas in Spain

 - The marine reserves of fishing interest of state competition.

 - Other protected areas, at the request of the corresponding autonomous community.

 Subsequently, Law 41/2010, of December 29, on the protection of the marine environment formally creates RAMPE (Network of Marine Protected Areas of Spain).
-They regulates and establishes the objectives for the marine protection, the natural spaces that we need to protect and the mechanisms for its designation and management.
+They regulate and establish the objectives for the marine protection, the natural spaces that we need to protect and the mechanisms for its designation and management.
 It also specifies the functions that the Ministry of Agriculture and Fisheries, Food and Environment (MAPAMA) carry out in collaboration with RAMPE.

-The management of protected areas in Spain usually depends on the regional government, but in the case of marine territories the management is carried out by the Ministry of the Environment.
+The management of protected areas in Spain usually depends on the regional government, but in the case of marine territories, the management is carried out by the Ministry of the Environment.
 Spain is the second country in the European Union that contributes the most marine surface to the Natura 2000 Network.

 The Network of Marine Protected Areas of Spain was created with four main objectives.
 These main objectives are:

 - Conserve and recover the natural heritage and marine biodiversity.